ainascan/ainascan.github.io/blogs/2024-06-13-introductions.md

 ---
 layout: post
-title: My Blog Post
+title: Introudcting AINA ⠕ SCAN
-tags: machine-learning
+tags: startup
 published: true
-date: 2019-01-20
+date: 2024-06-13
 ---

 In a world of coffee forests, the haze engulfs the frenzied gnomes to tinker.